 I received a Ph.D. in Economics from the University of Washington-Seattle in 2018, where Prof. Rachel M. Heath was my advisor.
 Previously, I received a M.Sc. in Economic Policy from the University College London, U.K., and a B.Sc. in Economics from Presidency College, Kolkata, India.
 Please view my Curriculum Vitae for more details.

-Research: I am an applied microeconomist with a focus on labor and development economics.
-The central theme of my work is the impact of public policy on women’s lives in developing countries.
+Research: I am a labor economist and work primarily with issues in South Asia.
+My work also heavily intersects with health, gender, and behavioral economics.
 Some of the issues that I currently work on are: Are women more likely to choose their spouse if they have better job opportunities?
 Can employment guarantee make female infants less vulnerable to sex-selection during adverse productivity shocks?
 Can delaying marriage of women decrease their risk of HIV infection?
-Do women police stations affect the female labor force participation?
 Please visit my research page for more details.